deferpanic/goweave/README.md

 ### Performance

-  SUCKS right now.
+  Is pretty bad right now.
 Lots of needless reading/writing of files.
 Part of this was cause it started out with regex/line parsing and slowly moved towards AST manipulating.